 Pipe Titan: The Most Productive Way to Weld Small Bore Pipe

 The Pipe Titan represents the effort to move towards a more integrated approach.
-It is a pipe welding system that provides non-stop hot-to-cap welding with one manual or mechanized root pass required before switching to submerged arc for hot, fill and cap passes.
+It is a pipe welding system that provides non-stop hot-to-cap welding with one manual or mechanized root pass required before switching to mechanized GMAW for the hot, fill and cap passes.
 As oppossed to other automated pipe welding systems where the weld preparation requires machining, and tight fit-up tolerance, with the Pipe Titan, the tolerance for sound weld deposits is large enough that machining most of the pipe IDs is not required.

 With welding being the crucial competency at Cleaver-Brooks, the ability to reduce the number of errors, improve the overall welding quality, increase productivity, and enhance safety were just a few of the requirements expected from the Pipe Titan, according to the Corporate Welding Specialist at Cleaver-Brooks, Joel McLeod.